-If the preference verification indicates that an applicant does not qualify for the preference, the applicant is returned to the wait list (tenant-based or project-based) without the local preference, and given an opportunity for an office meeting.
+If the preference verification indicates that an applicant does not qualify for the preference, the applicant is returned to the wait list (tenant-based or project-based) without the local preference and given an opportunity for an office meeting.

-I. TARGETED FUNDING [24 CFR 982.203]
+J. TARGETED SELECTIONS [24 CFR 982.203]

-When HUD awards special funding for certain family types, families who qualify are placed on the regular wait list.
-When a specific type of funding becomes available, the tenant-based and project-based voucher wait lists are searched for the first available family meeting the targeted funding criteria.
+HOC's electronic housing application is designed to gather information used to determine eligibility for criteria or preferences associated with Targeted Selection vouchers.
+The criteria/preferences for Targeted Selections are separate from the Local Preferences listed above, but for verification and eligibility purposes for these programs, will follow the same verification procedures for any preferences or program criteria.
+When HUD awards special funding for certain family types, families who qualify come to the top of the general HCV waitlist based on the information indicated on their application.
+When a specific type of funding becomes available, the tenant-based and project- based voucher (whichever the targeted funding applies to) wait lists are searched for the first available family meeting the targeted funding criteria.
 HOC reserves the right to use this assistance under the "Interim Use" policy.
 [See Glossary under "Interim Use" for definition].

-Applicants who are admitted under targeted funding which are not identified as a Special Admission are identified by codes in the automated system.
-HOC has the following "Targeted" Programs:
+Applicants who are admitted under targeted funding which are not identified as a Special Admission are identified by codes in the automated system and the applicant files' document their admission process.

+HOC operates the following "Targeted Selections" Programs: